 As 2015 drew to a close, I had been to Darwin's home outside London, and to the Galápagos Islands, thanks to the generous sponsorship of Somerville Anderson in Glasgow, Scotland.
 I'd also grown up in dinosaur-rich territory in Colorado, attended paleontology field school in Marmarth, North Dakota (hotbed of the end-Cretaceous extinction), even found a cool mammal tooth from the first million years after that extinction just minutes from my home.
 In August 2015, I ogled half-a-billion-year-old fossils from the Cambrian radiation.
 But if I wanted to look into the ancient eyes of humans in any meaningful way, I had to go to the continent of our origins.
 Somerville provided generous funding for another evolution adventure.

 The Cradle of Humankind is a collection of limestone caves west of the South African cities of Johannesburg and Pretoria.
 Even better, the UNESCO World Heritage Site is home to a constellation of hominin fossils.
 Much of the research on these fossils occurs at the University of the Witwatersrand (Wits).
 Early in 2016, I reached out to Wits professor Francis Thackeray, and he kindly agreed to my request for a visit to the Evolutionary Studies Institute.
 I couldn't believe my luck, but Johannesburg's a grittier city than I'm used to, and getting around entails driving on the wrong side of the road like British people.
-Too 'fraidy-cat to go by myself, I invited a colleague, Ted Scambos of the National Snow and Ice Data Center, and his wife Kari to join me.
+Too 'fraidy-cat to go by myself, I invited a colleague, Ted Scambos of the Cooperative Institute for Research in Environmental Sciences, and his wife Kari to join me.
 We set off in mid-May 2016.

 About the time I began planning my visit to the Cradle of Humankind, news broke of a new find, Homo naledi.
 The study was led by the Wits-based paleoanthropologist Lee Berger.
 Not only was this new hominin from the Cradle, but one of the researchers who studied the fossils lived and worked in Denver.
 His office was just a short light rail ride away from my home.
 Early in 2016, I contacted Charles Musiba and asked if I could talk to him about his research.
 He graciously agreed.
 I got to meet with him on March 3, 2016.